 INTRODUCTION

 One of the global public health problems is Hepatitis B virus (HBV) infection.
-HBV is belongs to the Hepadnaviridae family with a partially double-stranded DNA1-3.
-It has been expected that about two billion people global have a proof of past or present infection with HBV and more than 358 million people have chronic lifelong infection and about 887 000 people die every year due to the outcomes of hepatitis B1-3.
+HBV belongs to the Hepadnaviridae family with a partially double-stranded DNA1-3.
+It has been expected that about two billion people globallyhave proof of past or present infection with HBV and more than 358 million people have a chronic lifelong infection and about 887 000 people die every year due to the outcomes of hepatitis B1-3.
 The endemicity of hepatitis B virus was expected in Yemen, where the prevalence of positive HBsAg in the general population and HCWs ranged from 8% to 20%, among infants, it was 4.1%, and up to 50% of health workers and populations usually had prior serological evidence of Hepatitis B virus infection in old reports4-8.
 On the other hand, recent studies indicated that the rate of HBsAg, which ranges from 0.7-2% among the general population and to 4% among risk groups such as HCWs, renal dialysis patients as well as HBV, decreased more among children9-15.

-It is well known that hepatitis B vaccine is the mainstay of hepatitis B prevention.
-To achieve this, the vaccine must trigger an immune response which would produce protective hepatitis B surface antibody )anti-HBs( at a concentration of ≥10 mIU/mL at least 1 month and at most 2 months after the 3 dose6,this occur in more than 95% of infants, children and young adults.
-But persistence of anti-HBs and thus the protection against infection and carrier state depends on the peak anti-HBs concentration achieved after primary vaccination.
-However, anti-HBs decay exponentially with length of time since vaccination6, 16.Factors associated with decreased immune response to HBV vaccine include increasing age, gender, obesity, nutritional status, smoking, and genetic factors.
-Poverty, socioeconomic status, low of education, and weak health systems in Yemen are interrelated factors that influence nutritional status of people, which in turn affect their immune system6.
+It is well known that hepatitis B vaccine is the mainstay of the hepatitis B prevention.
+To achieve this, the vaccine must trigger an immune response thatwould produce protective hepatitis B surface antibody )anti-HBs( at a concentration of ≥10 mIU/mL at least 1 month and at most 2 months after the 3 dose6,this occurs in more than 95% of infants, children and young adults.
+But the persistence of anti-HBs and thus the protection against infection and carrier state depends on the peak anti-HBs concentration achieved after primary vaccination.
+However, anti-HBs decay exponentially with the length of time since vaccination6, 16.Factors associated with a decreased immune response to the HBV vaccine include increasing age, gender, obesity, nutritional status, smoking, and genetic factors.
+Poverty, socioeconomic status, low level of education, and weak health systems in Yemen are interrelated factors that influence the nutritional status of people, which in turn affect their immune system6.

-Study carried out in Saudi Arabia for students of Taibah University elucidated that the hepatitis B markers showed that only 15.2% of students had protective levels against the disease, while the rest showed negative markers17.
-Similar study conducted in Iran for first year medical students was demonstrated that 36.2% showed a non-protective anti-HBs response (anti-HBs < 10 mIU/mL) and 164/257 individuals (63.8%) showed a protective anti-HBs response (anti-HBs≥ 10 mIU/mL) 18.
+A study carried out in Saudi Arabia for students of Taibah University elucidated that the hepatitis B markers showed that only 15.2% of students had protective levels against the disease, while the rest showed negative markers17.
+A similar study conducted in Iran for first-year medical students demonstrated that 36.2% showed a non-protective anti-HBs response (anti-HBs < 10 mIU/mL) and 164/257 individuals (63.8%) showed a protective anti-HBs response (anti-HBs≥ 10 mIU/mL) 18.

-To our knowledge, there are no published studies on the immunological status of hepatitis B virus among university students in Yemen.
-Therefore, the aim of the current study is to assess the immunological status of hepatitis B virus among first-year students at Thamar University, during the academic year 2021-2022.
+To our knowledge, there are no published studies on the immunological status of the hepatitis B virus among university students in Yemen.
+Therefore, the aim of the current study is to assess the immunological status of the hepatitis B virus among first-year students inThamar University, during the academic year 2021-2022.

 SUBJECTS AND METHODS